-A lot of discussion has been going on (including some in this blog) on whether teams should start going more often for a two-point conversion after a touchdown.
+A lot of discussion has been going on on whether teams should start going more often for a two-point conversion after a touchdown.
 While it seems that with last year’s PAT kick rule changes the benefits of going for 2 after a touchdown are more clear, little attention has been given to the actual play calls – i.e., pass versus run – for the two-point conversion.
 What triggered the analysis that follows is my anecdote observation that most two-points conversions are pass plays, while “regular” plays from the 2-yard line are not!
 So I set out to examine whether this discrepancy is a statistical fact – or just a biased impression using data from the past 7 regular seasons (2009-2015).

 In particular, for every two-point conversion attempt I compute the fraction of passing play calls.
 One should expect that this fraction should be statistically identical with the fraction of passing plays from the 2-yard line during the course of a game.
 We present these fractions in the following figure.
 We also present on the same plot the fraction of passing play calls for the snaps that required only two yards to be covered regardless of the field position.

 It is obvious from these results that passing plays are prefered for the PAT cases as compared to other plays from the 2-yard line or snaps that need to cover 2 yards for a new set of downs (and this difference is statistically significant).
 This is not clear why.
 The situation encountered in the PAT 2PT conversion is the same as a “regular” play from the 2-yard line; cover 2 yards and you get a score.
 A difference is that the one score is worth 6 points while the other only 2.
 The other difference is that the PAT is only one try, while during the game you might have multiple tries to achieve the goal and this might impact the play calling and strategy.
 To examine that I computed the fraction of passing plays as a function of the down count.